test_functions¶

 refactor: make it better¶

 Wait a minute!
 Something is not quite right here.
-The definition for a passthrough function was that it returned the same thing it was given, the test passes when False is given as input, will it still pass when another value is given or will it always return False?
+The definition for a identity function was that it returned the same thing it was given, the test passes when False is given as input, will it still pass when another value is given or will it always return False?
 Time to write a test

 I add a new assertion to

-def test_passthrough_functions(self): self.assertEqual(functions.passthrough(False), False) self.assertEqual(functions.passthrough(True), True)
+def test_identity_functions(self): self.assertEqual(functions.identity(False), False) self.assertEqual(functions.identity(True), True)

 the terminal shows AssertionError